fun4seb/GitNotes/2020 ~ Fall/GEOG220/GEOG220 - Week 1+2.md

-# GEOG220 - Week 2
+# GEOG220 - Week 1+2: The Evolution of Human Geography Part 1 - Indigenous & Greek Knowledge

 # Beginnings of Geography
 - Basic points of the class:
-	1. All early peoples must have been geographers
+	1. All **early/indigenous peoples** must have been geographers
 	2. The earliest geographers used some very basic ideas to think about their world
 - The Ancient Greeks are often cited as the creators of geography. **This is WRONG, knowledge of geography starts with the beginnings of humanity since everyone needs to know about their world to survive in it**
 	- This is supported by cases such as the extensive geographic knowledge of indigenous and early peoples to navigate their environment